 Although Hulu started out as a repository for television programming from other networks, it has grown into a major outlet for original content.
-Here are 10 of the best original TV series to stream on Hulu.
+Here are 10 of the best original TV series to stream with a Hulu subscription.

 Joseph Heller’s 1961 novel Catch-22 is dense and fragmented, the kind of book that resists attempts to adapt it to the screen.
 But the six-episode Catch-22 miniseries captures Heller’s dark comedy about World War II remarkably well.
 Produced by George Clooney (who also plays a small part), Catch-22 stars Christopher Abbott as a U.S. Air Force bombardier who tries desperately to finish his service overseas but is caught up in the titular bureaucratic paradox.

 Sci-fi filmmaker Alex Garland (Ex Machina, Annihilation) brings his sophisticated visual style and storytelling to Devs, an eight-episode miniseries produced under the FX on Hulu brand.
 Nick Offerman stars as the deceptively affable head of a global tech company, which is developing a mysterious new technology that may change and/or end the world.
 Sonoya Mizuno plays a company employee who unravels the mystery while simultaneously unraveling her own life.

 Margaret Atwood’s 1985 novel The Handmaid’s Tale might have seemed too esoteric and philosophical to turn into a gripping TV series.
 But creator Bruce Miller takes Atwood’s concept about a repressive future society where women’s reproductive abilities are a precious commodity and builds it into an intense sci-fi epic.
 Elisabeth Moss is mesmerizing as the main character who becomes an unlikely freedom fighter.